Peterboro, New York: Notable people

-Gerrit Smith
+Smith family

 In the 1820s, Gerrit Smith took over the business interests of his father, Peter Smith Sr., managing his family's property holdings in the town and the surrounding area.
 The Peterboro Land Office—the most important surviving building of the Smith estate—was built as his office for these activities.
 Gerrit Smith's commitment to both the abolition and temperance movements led to the Smith estate in Peterboro becoming a stop on the underground railroad.
 Less successful was Smith's temperance campaign, which did not enjoy local support; he built one of the first temperance hotels in the country in Peterboro, but it was not commercially successful.
 He was reported to be liked by almost all the people of Peterboro.
 "He does a vast deal of good here."
 After John Brown's raid, when Smith expected to be indicted, the people of Peterboro were prepared to use force (guns) to prevent his arrest.

+Smith was married to abolitionist Ann Carroll Fitzhugh.

+Notable family members include their daughter, philanthropist Elizabeth Smith Miller, their son, ornithologist Greene Smith, their grandson Gerrit Smith Miller, known as "the father of football in the United States", and their great-grandson Gerrit Smith Miller, Jr., a naturalist.